-The Water Security Program focuses on the Agency's efforts to prepare El Dorado County for both projected needs and a uncertain water future.
+The Water Security Program focuses on the Agency's efforts to prepare El Dorado County for both projected needs and an uncertain water future.
 This program is the highest priority program for the Agency, requiring the most effort and the greatest financial investment in comparison with other programs.
-It commensurates the Agency's role to ensure countywide water supply needs are planned and secured through water demand gap analysis, water supply development, drought protection and response planning, stormwater development and planning as a water resource, flood management planning, and water quality through planning and watershed protection.
+It commensurates the Agency's role to ensure countywide water supply needs are planned for and secured through water demand gap analysis, water supply development, drought protection and response planning, stormwater development and planning as a water resource, flood management planning, and water quality through planning and watershed protection.

-El Dorado Water Agency's five implementation programs are mutually supportive and guided by the adopted policies and guidance, providing a focus on outcomes to benefit the communities in El Dorado County.
+El Dorado Water Agency's five implementation programs are mutually supportive and guided by the Board's adopted policies and guidance.
+This provides a structure of stable and outcome-focused implementation to benefit the communities in El Dorado County.